The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 Although the four color combinations mentioned above are historically the official colors of the breed, there are nonstandard color combinations you may find.
 Some of these color variations are simply the result of cross-breeding with other dogs.
 Other variations are the result of breeders intentionally mating two dogs with recessive genes.

 There may be health implications that result from breeding a dog for color rather than health, so make sure you do your research on the breed and the breeder before purchasing a dog with a nonstandard coat.
+Or, instead of buying a dog, see if a Yorkie is available for adoption at your local shelter.

 >> Read more: Most Common Yorkie Health Issues